-of Nov 2017, respectively in Goodwin College in Connecticut and Otter Valley High School in Vermont, VIA campuses accepting Chinese VIA students were established.
-In these two campuses, the students have more opportunities to be exposed to all-round international education.
-VIA president, Dr. James P. Cross and VIA Executive Director in China Region, CHEN ZHAOJUN together held the opening ceremony, and on behalf of VIA, they signed long-term strategic cooperation agreement with two schools mentioned above.
+On the 26th and 27th of Nov 2017, respectively, in Goodwin College in Connecticut and Otter Valley High School in Vermont, VIA campuses accepting Chinese VIA students were established.
+In these two campuses, the students have more opportunities to be exposed to international education.
+VIA president, Dr. James P. Cross and VIA Executive Director in China Region, Chen Zhaojun, held the opening ceremony, and on behalf of VIA, they signed a long-term strategic cooperation agreement with the two schools mentioned above.

 RMS’s qualified pre-school education helps to build an ideal training base for Goodwin College’s teachers and students majoring in pre-school education.
-The cooperation between CTRA and Goodwin will also be applied to VIA’s campus newly established in Goodwin.
-VIA and CTRA admit credits gained in both sides and students in both schools can select courses of each other.
+The cooperation between CTRA and Goodwin will also be applied to VIA’s newly established campus at Goodwin.
+VIA and CTRA accept each other’s course credits.
 In addition, for strategic cooperation in early childhood education between VIA and Yale University, Goodwin College and RMS will together provide them with teacher training and teaching base.

 Otter Valley Union High School